 It is available in a single firmness, 6 out of 10, with a medium-firm feel.

 The Silk & Snow has deep sinkage and high levels of bounce.
-This is actually the first hybrid on our best mattress for kids list to offer bounce at this level (10.54″), 10% more bounce than average.
+This is actually the first hybrid on our best mattress for kids list to offer bounce at this level (10.54″), which is 10% more bounce than average.

-In our performance tests, this mattress earned an overall score of 8.78, ranking the mattress in the top 36% of all mattresses tested.
+In our performance tests, this mattress earned an overall score of 8.86, ranking the mattress in the top 32% of all mattresses tested.

 Click here to read the full Silk & Snow Hybrid review.